AJPNetworks/Prox-Kiox/README.md

 ## Uninstall

-At any time, you may run the uninstaller script ant it will clean the system of all packages that were installed and remove the autorun file so theres no issues after the fact.
+At any time, you may run the uninstaller script ant it will clean the system of all packages that were installed and remove the autorun file so there's no issues after the fact.
 You can do so with the following

 ``sh <(curl -sS https://raw.githubusercontent.com/AJPNetworks/Prox-Kiox/main/uninstall.sh)``